okTurtles/group-income/docs/Getting-Started-frontend.md

 - `views/` - This contains all of the interface (pages and components) of the website.
 These are stored as [`.vue` files](https://vue-loader.vuejs.org/en/start/spec.html).
 - `utils/` - Folder for placing "handy js that's used in lots of places" _that you wrote_ (not third-party, [that goes in `assets/vendor/`](#where-should-i-put-javascript-someone-else-wrote-eg-jquery)).
 - `assets/` - Grunt simply copies the folders within here to the output directory: `dist/`.
 This is where you drop in CSS files, images, and any other static assets.
-    + __Note:__ Currently we do not [translate](https://github.com/gruntjs/grunt-contrib-sass), optimize, minify, or [fingerprint](http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark) any of these assets, but we will (using grunt).
-We won't, however, be "bundling" these assets via Webpack or rollup.
-"Bundling" refers to the practice of concatenating js, css (sometimes [even images!](https://github.com/webpack/file-loader)) and putting into a single `.js` file.
-This might have [made sense in the HTTP/1.0 days](https://jakearchibald.com/2016/link-in-body), however HTTP/2.0 makes this bizarro practice [totally unnecessary](https://blog.cloudflare.com/http-2-for-web-developers/).
+    + __Note:__ Currently we do not [translate](https://github.com/gruntjs/grunt-contrib-sass), optimize, minify, or [fingerprint](http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark) any of these assets, but we will (using Grunt).
+We won't, however, be "bundling" these assets via Webpack or Rollup.
+"Bundling" refers to the practice of concatenating js, css (sometimes [even images!](https://github.com/webpack/file-loader)) files and putting them into a single `.js` file.
+This might have [made sense in the HTTP/1.0 days](https://jakearchibald.com/2016/link-in-body), however HTTP/2.0 makes this bizarre practice [totally unnecessary](https://blog.cloudflare.com/http-2-for-web-developers/).

 ----